rubin82000/Playerservice/README.md

 Integration tests are also included to ensure that the application interacts with its environment correctly.
 They can be run using the same Maven command as above.

 **Note**: Additional tests can be discussed during the meeting.

+Note: Additional tests can be discussed.

+Incomplete Tasks
+- Optimization: Performance improvements can include streaming data processing (e.g., BufferedReader), splitting large files, and implementing asynchronous and parallel processing.

+- Deployment: Not completed.
+Includes Docker containerization, Docker Compose usage, and CI/CD setup.

+- In-depth Testing: Not all classes have been tested.

+- File Lock Handling: Not implemented.

+- Using Redis: Redis was not implemented as a database solution.

 ## Contact